cheul0518/CS528/LabSetup/README.md

 ----
 <br />

-If your password's typed in the password box (you can check it in your img2.png), Send "enter" to your virtual machine so you can log into your virtual machine.
+If your passwords in the box appears typed(check your img2.png), send "enter" to your virtual machine so you can actually log into your virtual machine. (screenshot img3.png)

-> VBoxManage controlvm [VMNAME] keyscancode 1c 9c
+> VBoxManage controlvm [VMNAME] keyboardputscancode 1c 9c

 "1c 9c" is equivalent to "Press and Hold Enter(1c), and Relase it(9c)"